krry/atmanaut.me/content/posts/i-ching-and-the-elements-of-time.md

 Looks like it might be time to chill on this post and do something else for a bit.
 "The leg of the bed is split."
 That doesn't bode well.

 You'll probably note as I have that many of the translations use an anonymous masculine subject.
 So far as I have seen, we could substitute "one" for "man" without issue.
+(Edit: By default Nameless provides a genderless transmutation of the popular but dated Wilhelm-Barnes translation.
+You may also choose to reinstate the gendered language with the flip of a switch.)

 ### Denoue

-I, for one, will keep my eyes peeled for yarrow stalks ([which have oodles of uses](https://www.mommypotamus.com/yarrow/)) as I jog the creek amidst the rising spring.
-With stalks or coins in hand, I will direct my glowing orb of awareness over to the control panel at the uncertainty machine within the realm of possibilities.
-A question will arise.
-I will either intend to focus upon it or let it pass.
-With the coins or the stalks I will manifest one of the 64 _guaxiang,_ a hexagram, six lines, one at a time.
-Each line is broken or solid, yin or yang, old or young, changing or steady.
+I, for one, keep my eyes peeled for yarrow stalks ([which have oodles of uses](https://www.mommypotamus.com/yarrow/)) as I jog the creek amidst the fading spring.
+With stalks or coins in hand, I direct my glowing orb of awareness over to the control panel at the uncertainty machine within the realm of possibilities.
+A question arises.
+I either intend to focus upon it or let it pass.
+With the coins or the stalks I manifest one of the 64 _guaxiang,_ a hexagram, six lines, one at a time.
+Each line is active or receptive, strong or yielding, rigid or flexible, broken or solid, yin or yang, old or young, changing or steady.
 As the lines stack up, so do two trigrams of the 八卦 ([_bagua_](http://www.wikiwand.com/en/Bagua)_)_, eight glyphs which, to my untrained eye, form the backbone of esoteric symbolism in Chinese philosophy.
-The _bagua_ map neatly to binary numbers, chakras, colors, planets, actions, body parts, qualities, images of nature, animals, artifacts, family members, and of course 汉字 (hànzì).
+As I partly mentioned, the _bagua_ map neatly to binary numbers, chakras, colors, planets, actions, body parts, qualities, images of nature, animals, artifacts, family members, and of course 汉字 (hànzì).
+This is a playful space rich with pseudoscience and superstition, but one that may bear a fundamental truth about the nature of duality, or rather about its artificiality.

 ***